This article explains best-practices and considerations for backing up a Microsoft Exchange database.

 The last major responsibility of the Exchange Writer is to tell the Information Store Service (MS Exchange Replication Service in the case of a passive copy backup) that the backup was completed and, if applicable, to carry out post-backup tasks like log truncation, marking the database to indicate there was no longer a backup in progress, etc.

-The Datto Windows Agent leverages the protected system's VSS writers to take a backup in the same way the ShadowSnap agent does.
+The Datto Windows Agent leverages the protected system's VSS writers to take a backup in the same way that the ShadowSnap agent does.
 As a result, VSS writers are what trigger log truncation.
 If backups are working correctly, log truncation should work exactly as with any other backup agent.
 If log truncation does not appear to be working as expected, see the Troubleshooting Log Truncation section of this article.

 Troubleshooting Log Truncation